 - Social security and wealth creation mechanisms for low-wealth communities.

-Village Capital, in collaboration with PayPal and BlackRock, and with local support from the DBS Foundation, is hosting a 3-month business training program for early-stage fintech ventures from across India that are addressing these challenges.
-The program will support selected entrepreneurs through an award-winning program curriculum, 1:1 mentorship from sector leaders, and tailored engagement with potential strategic partners and investors.
-The program is 12 days of in-person work, taking place across three workshops spanning the course of three months.
+Village Capital, in collaboration with PayPal and BlackRock, and with local support from the DBS Foundation, hosted a 3-month business training program for early-stage fintech ventures from across India that are addressing these challenges.
+The program supported selected entrepreneurs through an award-winning program curriculum, 1:1 mentorship from sector leaders, and tailored engagement with potential strategic partners and investors.
+The program was 12 days of in-person work, taking place across three workshops spanning the course of three months.

-At the end of the program, the top two ventures, as selected by their peers in the cohort, will receive an offer of US $50,000 in pre-committed capital investment from VilCap Investments.
+At the end of the program, the top two ventures, as selected by their peers in the cohort, received an offer of US $50,000 in pre-committed capital investment from VilCap Investments.

-Village Capital is seeking ventures with technology solutions to increase access and affordability of financial services for consumers and small businesses in India.
+Village Capital looked for ventures with technology solutions to increase access and affordability of financial services for consumers and small businesses in India.
 Specific types of companies include, but are not limited to, those that:

 - Increase efficiency of distribution for provision of financial services across India, such as credit, payments, remittances etc. (“banking tech”, such as mobile wallets, money transfer tools, payments for micro-merchants);